Odder/lighthouse-scalars/README.md

 ## Security

-If you discover any security-related issues, please email [
+If you discover any security-related issues, please email hi@odder.dev instead of using the issue tracker.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.